iam-mhaseeb/quixel/readme.md

 # quixel

-A happy light weight framework for text content analysis semantically.
+Quixel is light weight open source project for text content analysis semantically.

 ## Installation

-Installation is simplest with pip:
+Installation is simple:

-    pip install quixel
+1. Download repository
+2. Install dependencies with `pip install -r requirements.txt`
+3. You are ready to go

 ## Contributing